 It might sound like a really weird one but coffee is excellent at keeping slippery surfaces, well, not slippery.

-Like sand and salt, coffee grounds help to give that extra bit of grip under your feet.
+Like sand and salt, the abrasive texture of coffee grounds helps to give that extra bit of grip under your feet.
 On top of that, the slight acidity and mild salt content help to melt the ice.
 Consider that as an excuse to guzzle more bean juice when it gets cold.

 24. Blind Bake A Pie Shell